haneru-io/haneru_site/src/content/docs/introduction/getting-started.md

 - [Sign up to Shopify](https://accounts.shopify.com/signup) and create your first store.
 If you already have one, great!
 Let's build.

 :::note
-We will be using Shopify's default [Fabric](hhttps://themes.shopify.com/themes/fabric/styles/fabric) as our jumping off point for the demo store.
+We will be using Shopify's default [Fabric](https://themes.shopify.com/themes/fabric/styles/fabric) theme as our jumping off point for the demo store.
 :::